Follow these steps to end being perpetually single on Valentine’s Day:

 From there, you can more accurately evaluate which guy is a match to your vision and pleasantly walk away from the ones who are not the right fit.

-And since we live in the real world, where magic and fairy dust don’t produce results at work or with your health, you need to accept that the same is true of your relationships.
+And since we live in the real world, where magic and fairy dust don’t produce results at work or with your health, you need to accept that the same is true of your love life.
+Nothing will make you more depressed about being single than needing a miracle to change your circumstances.

-When you know how you want your soulmate relationship to function and the dynamic you desire between the two of you, you’ll stop wasting time with the wrong people.
-Only when your values match with your partner will you create the kind of partnership that can navigate the inevitable challenges that life will bring your way.
+When you know how you want your soulmate relationship to function and the dynamic you desire between the two of you, you’ll stop wasting time with those who are not an ideal match for you.
+Only when your values match with your partner’s will you create the kind of relationship that can navigate the inevitable challenges that life will bring your way and stand the test of time together.

 Why are mutual values so important?